-Mercedes-Benz unveiled a brand-new model at the 2005 New York Auto Show.
-The automaker says the R-Class "grand sports tourer" is the company's first model to blend the merits of a sport utility vehicle, sports sedan and luxury wagon.
-Two trim levels are available: the R350, equipped with a V-6 engine; and the R500, powered by a V-8.
-A seven-speed-automatic transmission works with an all-wheel-drive system.
+Introduced for the 2006 model year, the automaker says the R-Class "grand sports tourer" is the company's first model to blend the merits of a sport utility vehicle, sports sedan and luxury wagon.
+In addition to the new AMG and CDI versions, two more trim levels are available: the R350, equipped with a V-6 engine; and the R500, powered by a V-8.
+A seven-speed automatic transmission works with an all-wheel-drive system.

-Evolved from Mercedes' Grand Sports Tourer concept of 2000, the production model hasn't changed much according to Ron Mueller, the company's manager of luxury sport utility touring.
-Marketers are promoting the R-Class for its style, sophistication, luxury and spacious six-passenger capacity.
+The R-Class evolved from the Grand Sports Tourer concept of 2000, and Mercedes said the production model didn't change much.
+Marketers promote the R-Class for its style, sophistication, luxury and spacious six-passenger capacity.